putriayu101/Excel-Basic-to-Intermediate/README.md

-# Excel-Basic-to-Advanced
+# Excel-Basic-to-Intermediate
-Self Learning Excel from basic to advance✨
+Self Learning Excel from basic to intermediate✨

 ## 📊Excel Learning Repository
-This repository documents a structured learning journey of Microsoft Excel, organized from begginer to advanced level.
+This repository documents a structured learning journey of Microsoft Excel.

 It is designed for:
 1. Self-learning and skill development